-- Article 12 (1) If there is a change involving information set forth in one of the items of Article 4, paragraph (1), within two weeks from the date of the change a trust company (other than a custodial trust company) must notify the Prime Minister of this. - (2) If there is a change involving information set forth in one of the items of Article 8, paragraph (1), a custodial trust company must notify the Prime Minister of this within two weeks from the date of the change. - (3) On receipt of a notification as referred to in the preceding paragraph, the Prime Minister must register this in the custodial trust companies register.
+- Article 12 (1) If there is a change involving information set forth in one of the items of Article 4, paragraph (1), within two weeks from the date of the change a trust company (other than a custodial trust company) must notify the Prime Minister of that effect. - (2) If there is a change involving information set forth in one of the items of Article 8, paragraph (1), a custodial trust company must notify the Prime Minister of that effect within two weeks from the date of the change. - (3) On receipt of a notification as referred to in the preceding paragraph, the Prime Minister must register that effect in the custodial trust companies register.

-(Changes to the Operational Method Statement)
+(Changes to the Business Rules)

-- Article 13 (1) A trust company (other than a custodial trust company) must have the authorization of the Prime Minister to change its operational method statement. - (2) Before changing its operational method statement, a custodial trust company must first notify the Prime Minister of this.
+- Article 13 (1) A trust company (other than a custodial trust company) must have the authorization of the Prime Minister to change its business rules. - (2) Before changing its business rules, a custodial trust company must first notify the Prime Minister of that effect.